-- Zoom operations are supported during movie recording (page 59).
+- Zoom operations are supported during movie recording (page 51).
 Zoom is disabled during high speed movie recording.
-To use zoom for high speed movie recording, perform the zoom operation before you press [●] (Movie) to start recording. - Both Single SR Zoom (page 63) and Multi SR Zoom (page 64) are disabled during movie recording. - The effects of camera movement in an image become more pronounced when you shoot close up or with a large zoom factor.
-Because of this, use of a tripod is recommended under these conditions - Except for High Speed Movie, Continuous AF (page 118) is performed during movie recording while "AF" (Auto Focus) or "Macro" is selected for the "Focus" setting. - Face Detection is disabled during normal FHD and STD, and high speed movie recording.
-Face Detection is enabled when shooting movies with Premium Auto Pro (FHD and STD). - The following functions do not support movie recording.
-Triple Shot, Multi SR Zoom, some BEST SHOT scenes - The A, S, and M recording modes are not supported when shooting a movie, or when using the "Prerecord (Movie)" BEST SHOT scene.
+To use zoom for high speed movie recording, perform the zoom operation before you press [●] (Movie) to start recording. - Both Single SR Zoom (page 54) and Multi SR Zoom (page 55) are disabled during movie recording. - The effects of camera movement in an image become more pronounced when you shoot close up or with a large zoom factor.
+Because of this, use of a tripod is recommended under these conditions - Except for High Speed Movie, Continuous AF (page 102) is performed during movie recording while "AF" (Auto Focus) or "Macro" is selected for the "Focus" setting. - Face Detection is disabled during normal FHD and STD, and high speed movie recording.
+Face Detection is enabled when shooting movies with Premium Auto PRO (FHD and STD). - The following functions do not support movie recording.
+Blurred Background, All-In-Focus Macro, Triple Shot, Multi SR Zoom, some BEST SHOT scenes - The A, S, and M recording modes are not supported when shooting a movie, or when using the "Prerecord (Movie)" and "For YouTube" BEST SHOT scenes.
 In these cases, the recording mode is always P (Program Auto).